top of page

 Routine Checks

+After we have mitigated your home, a short term test will be conducted to confirm that radon levels have been reduced.
+A long term testing device recommended by Health Canada will also be deployed at this time to confirm the results.
 It doesn't stop there though - doing a routine check up on your radon system will confirm your mitigation system is operating correctly.
-Radon systems aren't installed with a "set it and forget it" approach - checks must be performed for the safety of the occupants of the home, but also to confirm the system is operating efficiently.
+Radon systems aren't installed with a "set it and forget it" approach and checks must be performed for the safety of the occupants of the home, but also to confirm the system is operating efficiently.
 In order to monitor your day to day radon levels, investing in a digital tester is the right step, and can also alert you in the case of a malfunction.
 Doing routine post mitigation long term tests is recommended.

 bottom of page